The Legacy of Douglas vs Tyson

 What is the legacy of James “Buster” Douglas’ astonishing knockout of Mike Tyson?
-Perhaps an impossible question to answer, though we’ve had 28 years to digest its effects.
-To me, ‘legacy’ implies something tangible, like a custom that’s survived into subsequent generations, but the legacy of Douglas vs Tyson, the greatest upset in boxing history, feels more abstract.
+Perhaps an impossible question to answer, though we’ve had more than three decades to digest its effects.
+To me, ‘legacy’ implies something tangible, a custom that’s survived into subsequent generations, but the legacy of Douglas vs Tyson, the greatest upset in boxing history, feels more abstract.
 More fascinating than even the result was how, despite the truth it revealed about Tyson’s fallibility, it did little to dissuade boxing fans from reveling in the myth of “Iron Mike.”
 It’s often said that Tyson’s mystique evaporated that day, but this is clearly untrue.
 That idea is a myth about a myth.
 In spite of the loss, fans never wanted to stop believing in Mike Tyson, and this may be the fight’s true legacy.

 In the years following the night when Buster Douglas sent Mike Tyson sprawling on the canvas to grope for his mouthpiece, both men endured their share of problems.
 Douglas became an afterthought when he was knocked out by Evander Holyfield in his next match.
 He then retired to Florida where his weight ballooned dangerously and he ended up in a diabetic coma.
 Meanwhile, Mike fought four more times and then was convicted of rape almost two years from the day he was routed in the Tokyo Dome.

 People who followed Tyson’s career closely knew he’d regressed by the time he fought Douglas.
 Whether he was out of shape, unfocused, or betrayed by his unruly personal life that day in Tokyo makes little difference.
 Buster Douglas gave Mike an ass-kicking, but regardless of how forcefully he destabilized the Tyson myth, it still persisted, and, I would argue, endures to this day.
 Many people, most of whom don’t follow boxing closely, still regard Tyson as the benchmark from which to judge other heavyweights.
-They are awed by his menace and the availability of vintage Tyson footage on YouTube ensures their understanding of him can draw from a bottomless well of evidence.
+They are awed by his menace, and the availability of vintage Tyson footage on YouTube ensures their understanding of him can draw from a bottomless well of evidence.
 Mike created an archetype, both for what a heavyweight should look like and how a heavyweight should fight.
 For those still seduced by his snarl, any deviation from this model represents a betrayal of his template.

 Any meditation on Tyson cannot be complete without considering how he fit into the society at large.
 When he emerged from prison, he stepped into a culture immersed in gangster rap, with its buffoonish paeans to violence, and the former champ embodied this swaggering menace more perfectly than anyone.
-His friend, the rapper Tupac Shakur, who was murdered after Tyson’s fight against Bruce Seldon in September 1996, even wrote a song for Mike’s ring walk that night.
+His friend, the rapper Tupac Shakur, who was murdered after Tyson’s fight against Bruce Seldon in 1996, even wrote a song for Mike’s ring walk that night.
 Gangster rap perpetuated the same illusory toughness that Mike Tyson did, even if, for the most part, it wasn’t made by real gangsters.
 At its core there was a void.
 The same could be said of Mike.

 Very little that was good happened to Mike Tyson in the 1990s.
 He lost to Buster Douglas; he went to jail; he lost consecutive fights to Evander Holyfield; he lost hundreds of millions of dollars, and he lost most of his talent.
 There was always the possibility he’d knock someone out, because a heavyweight’s punch fades last, but Tyson stopped being formidable in his early twenties.
 Fans continued to watch because of the possibility of calamity, but even more so, I think fans remained interested because they hadn’t divested themselves of the idea that Tyson was unconquerable.
 He remained a less restrained version of what they, in certain moments, wished to be themselves.
 That Mike lacked genuine confidence and was easily disheartened were truths these people were hesitant to admit, but his fragility became obvious whenever he was pressed in the ring.